enochtangg/quick-SQL-cheatsheet/README.md

 ### **SELECT TOP**: used to specify the number of records to return from top of table
 * `SELECT TOP` number columns_names `FROM` table_name `WHERE` condition;
 * `SELECT TOP` percent columns_names `FROM` table_name `WHERE` condition;
 * Not all database systems support `SELECT TOP`.
-The MySQL equivalent is the `LIMIT`
+The MySQL equivalent is the `LIMIT` clause
 * `SELECT` column_names `FROM` table_name `LIMIT` offset, count;

 ### **LIKE**: operator used in a WHERE clause to search for a specific pattern in a column